FAQs / Goalposts

 Q. Why is our arrowhead goal net fixing not staying in place?

-This is usually because the user has not read and followed the fitting instructions.
-The pin protruding from the end of the hook needs breaking off and sliding down the center of the hook to secure.
+This is usually because the user has not followed the fitting instructions.
+The pin protruding from the end of the hook needs breaking off and sliding down into the hook to secure.
 Once this pin is in place the net hook cannot come away from the post.
-The hook can be easily removed by pushing the pin completely through the center of the hook, with a nail or rod 4mm or less in diameter until it drops inside the post.
+The hook can be easily removed by pushing the pin completely through the hook, with a nail or rod 3mm or less in diameter until it drops inside the post.
 Collect and save the pin, you can reuse the hook by reinserting the pin.

 Q. Why do we need to return goal components when claiming under guarantee?

 Replacements requested under guarantee need inspecting to check for any misuse prior to a replacement being sent out.
 This enables us to resolve genuine problems and look to see if any improvements can be made.
-Breakage’s are normally from incorrect installation or misuse – Always replace individual damaged components.
-We have very few breakages and we can count on one hand replacement parts for our football goals supplied under guarantee in the last twenty three years.
-We can boast that we have not had one dissatisfied customer since we started manufacturing goalposts way back in 1989.
+Breakages are normally from incorrect installation or misuse – Always replace individual damaged components.
+We have very few breakages and we can count on one hand replacement parts supplied under guarantee in the last thirty five year.
+We can boast that we have not had one dissatisfied customer using the goals since we started manufacturing goalposts way back in 1989.

 Q. why when I fit the goal net it does not reach the ground?